 The story continues........The current owner walked into a once-famous guitar restoration shop in Los Angeles call Valdez's, and started sorting through a bunch of old boxes loaded with guitar parts, and guess what he found.......He found all of the original parts that use to be on this exact guitar decades ago.
 The parts included all of the electronics, pickups, tuners, vibrola bar, truss rod cover and pickguard.
 WOW, what an amazing story.
 After several decades of being separated, the original parts were reinstalled on the V carcus in April 2014.
 See the pics below.
 Thank you Nicholas for the pics and the rest of this amazing story.
 4/2014

 The story continues........Alan Collins of Lynyrd Skynard was pictured playing this same guitar in the early 1970's (probably 1971).
-See pics below.
 Rickey Medlocke let him borrow the guitar for a few years from 1969 to 1971.
 During that time Rickey played drums for Lynyrd Skynyrd.
 Notice the guitar has a Hopf tremelo unit.
 Some of the screw holes from the Hopf tremelo unit correspond to the filled-in screw holes on the same guitar pictured above.
-Some sources say the V pictured below was actually black, but recent events, including Rickey Medlocke's agent authenticating the guitar, would indicate it is most-likely the same walnut Flying V pictured below.
-4/2014.
+Posted April, 2014.

 Serial number unknown.
 Here is a '69 Walnut that has a modified tailpiece.
 One of Rudolph Schenker's sparkling burgundy Vs has the same style of modified tailpiece.